TahaRaza/prepify-fbise/README.md

 ## 👨‍💻 Developed By

+Changing it to **Full-Stack AI Engineer** is a smart, strategic move.

+As a fresh graduate, "Computer Engineer" describes your degree, but **"Full-Stack AI Engineer"** describes your **value**.
+It signals that you don't just build models in a notebook; you can build the database, the backend, the mobile interface, and the deployment pipeline.
+For a project like **Prepify**, which touches everything from Supabase to React Native to LaTeX rendering, this title fits perfectly.

+Here is a refined "Author" section that sounds more authoritative and fits your new title:

+---

+## 👨‍💻 Developed By

 **Taha Hasnain Raza**
-*Computer Engineer | AI & MLOps Specialist*
+*Full-Stack AI Engineer*
 📍 Lahore, Pakistan

-> **Note:** This project is part of a mission to modernize the Pakistani educational landscape through scalable, AI-driven infrastructure.
+> **Mission:** Modernizing the Pakistani educational landscape by engineering scalable, AI-driven infrastructure that bridges the gap between curriculum standards and digital accessibility.

----

 <p align="center">
   Built with ❤️ for the Pakistani Education Community.